 Touring the Yukon & Alaska with Road Scholar

 I’m back on the road again, this time as Group Leader for a 15-day tour of the Yukon and Alaska for a company newly returned to the region, Road Scholar.
-I worked for them many years ago when they came north as ElderHostel, and it’s great to see tham back in a major way.
+I worked for them many years ago when they came north as ElderHostel, and it’s great to see them back in a major way.

 Participants arrived in Whitehorse over 2 days on 7 different flights and a bus.
 Most of us met for an introductory dinner on Wednesday night, but our first outing together was for a tour of Whitehorse on Thursday.
 The first stop was the Whitehorse Fishway.
 There were no salmon as I’d hoped, but the guide did a good presentation even without them actually being there.